The Diversity Dance Project

-Jolt Diversity Dance Project (DDP) is a new initiative as part of the Move tutor training scheme that aims to encourage children to think about disability and difference in a new way.
-The project offers dance sessions for year 4 – 7 students in mainstream primary schools that are taught independently by the Move trainees.
+Jolt Diversity Dance Project was established in 2017 as a way to encourage children to think about disability and difference in a new way.
+The project offers dance sessions for year 3 to 7 students in mainstream primary schools who are taught independently by the Move trainees - dancers with disabilities.
 These sessions use fun dance activities to encourage students to be confident in expressing their own unique ideas and connect with others.

-“What we learnt was don’t be scared to do your best and it doesn’t matter what people think of you” – Maddy (Shirley Primary School)
+“What we learnt was don’t be scared to do your best and it doesn’t matter what people think of you.”